What's the Flu?

 - people of any age who have long-term health conditions

-So if you're a kid who has asthma, diabetes, or another health problem, it's especially important that you get the flu vaccine.
+So if you're a kid who has asthma, diabetes, or another health problem, it's extra important that you get the flu vaccine.
+This is true too if you live with someone who has a health problem, or with a grandparent or a pregnant mom, so you can protect them.

 You might wonder why you have to get a flu vaccine every year.
 Here's why: There are lots of different flu viruses.
 Each year, researchers choose the three or four viruses most likely to cause trouble.
 The flu vaccine includes protection against those three or four, which can vary from year to year.